hotwax/order-routing/README.md

 5. Create a `.env` file by taking reference from the `.env.example`.
 6. To run the app in browser use the command: `ionic serve`

-# Firebase Hosting
+## Firebase Hosting

-We are using firebase hosting for the Ionic SDK app deployment Here are the steps to deploy app on firebase hosting
+We are using firebase hosting for the Order routing rules app deployment Here are the steps to deploy app on firebase hosting

-## Prerequisite
+### Prerequisite

 - [Firebase Cli](https://firebase.google.com/docs/cli) should be installed
 - Firebase project should be created
 - You should have access to firebase project

-## Dev deployment
+## Deployment

-- Update the DEV instance url at .env.production file
+- Generate .env file from .env.example

 - Build the application using following command
   `ionic build`